 Here’s a 2-minute teaser.
 If you like this sizzle reel, you’ll love the film we want to make!

-Two female ASIO spies – an idealistic analyst and a battle worn operative – have to cooperate to stop a terrorist attack on the Australian Prime Minister during a G20 summit, but they’ll have to do it all from the confines of a high-tech operations room that’s hidden within a Chinese restaurant.
+Two female operatives – an idealistic analyst and a jaded ex-spy – have to cooperate to stop an attack, but they’ll have to do it all from the confines of a high-tech operations room that’s hidden within a restaurant.

-We’re excited about this script because we love espionage thrillers and political dramas – two genres that are rarely made in Australian cinema.
+We’re excited about this script because we love espionage thrillers and political dramas – two genres that are rarely written in Australia.

 Like Ben’s short films, CONTROL ROOM will be underpinned by a contemporary political theme.
-In this case, a universal dilemma faced by modern intelligence agencies will be explored from the perspective of Australia’s local spy organisation, ASIO: ‘Does the end justify the means?’
+In this case, a universal dilemma faced by all global intelligence agencies: ‘Does the end justify the means?’
 We can’t wait to take the step and bring this story to life!

 Writers Gabriel Dowrick & Ben Phelps